Characterizing the Impact of Active Queue Management on Speed Test Measurements: Introduction

 While AQM has been widely studied in the context of TCP performance, its impact on speed test measurements remains underexplored.
 Given that AQM deployment is steadily increasing\footnote{Based on conversations with leading ISP vendors in the United States.}, understanding this relationship is crucial for both network operators and end-users to accurately assess and improve their internet experience.
 In this paper, we investigate how the empirical distribution of modern speed test measurement results shifts when an AQM is deployed.
 Rather than reporting only typical throughput (e.g., mean) and latency values (e.g., $90^{th}$ percentile, median), we analyze full distributions: the tails, the spikes, and metrics similar to ``glitches per minute'' \cite{CeroWRT_speedtests} that are most relevant to real-time applications.
 Our goal is to empirically characterize the difference between unmanaged queues and AQM-enabled network paths, and to highlight how this difference is (or is not) reflected in widely deployed measurement platforms.
 By doing so, we aim to inform both test designers and network operators of the gaps between the status quo of Internet measurement and the actual experience of end-users.

 In summary, our contributions are as follows:

-\begin{packeditemize} \item We conduct a measurement study with a popular speed test tool (NDT)~\cite{ndt} across varying AQM algorithms and network conditions to analyze impact of such policies and link load on speed test measurements. \item We show that traditional speed test metrics such as averaged throughput and latency can mask significant variations in user-perceived speed and responsiveness and believe that our findings should help inform the design of future speed test tools should consider network conditions and AQM policies to report more interpretable metrics. \end{packeditemize}
+\begin{packeditemize} \item We conduct a measurement study with popular speed test tools of (NDT)~\cite{ndt} and iperf3~\cite{iperf3}across varying AQM algorithms and network conditions to analyze impact of such policies and link load on speed test measurements. \item We show that traditional speed test metrics such as averaged throughput and latency can mask significant variations in user-perceived speed and responsiveness and believe that our findings should help inform the design of future speed test tools should consider network conditions and AQM policies to report more interpretable metrics. \end{packeditemize}